FeLiNa22/Amazon-Alexa-As-LG-TV-Remote/README.md

   * HU80KG.AEU (CineBeam 4K)
   * [please add more!]

-  Tested with python 2.7/3.7 on linux and windows.
+  Tested with python 2.7 on linux.

   ### Likely supports